Stunning view of the Rio Grande flowing through Santa Elena Canyon walls in Big Bend National Park

 On this trip we focused more on scenic drives and shorter stops (winter weather changed our plans a bit), but this route still works perfectly if you want to add longer hikes.

-We stayed a night in Chisos Basin as we were planning to hike the popular Lost Mine Trail.
+We stayed a night in Chisos Basin at the Chisos Basin Lodge as we were planning to hike the popular Lost Mine Trail.
 However the weather had other plans.
-The entire area of Chisos Basin will be closing later this year.
+The lodge is in rough shape.
+For the past year, they have been advertising that the whole area is closing in May 2026 to demolish and rebuild the lodge.
+Unfortunately, as of April 2026, the project has been canceled.
 If you’re visiting soon, you may also want to check my latest update on Chisos Basin conditions and what to know right now.

 Day 3 Big Bend National Park